 Italians rarely leave a tip in a restaurant, so don’t feel like you have to.
 Servers are paid good living wages, and although they will never refuse a good tip, they are not expecting one.

 But you will always find something else on your bill that you might not be used to.
-It’s called “coperto”, a cover charge.
+It’s called “coperto,” a cover charge.

-Also, if you are used to American servers you might find the service in Italy a bit slow.
 Eating food in Italy is a ritual, and servers will leave you time to finish your meal.
-If you are in a hurry you are better off grabbing something quicker like a sandwich or tell the server ahead of time.
+If you are in a hurry, you better grab something quicker, like a sandwich, or let the server know ahead of time.

 9. Breakfast will be a sweet start to the day

-A real Italian breakfast in a bar is made of:
+An authentic Italian breakfast in a bar is made of:

-- Coffee or Cappuccino
+• Coffee or Cappuccino

-- Cornetto (similar to a Croissant)
+• Cornetto (similar to a Croissant)

-- An orange juice
+• An orange juice

 In hotels and B&B, you will also find fresh fruit, yogurt, cereals, bread, and jam.